Urigo/angular-meteor/README.md

 - [netanelgilad:text-angular](https://github.com/netanelgilad/meteor-textAngular/) empowers angular-meteor with [textAngular](https://github.com/fraywing/textAngular) module.
 - [tonekk:angular-moment](https://github.com/tonekk/meteor-angular-moment) empowers angular-meteor with [angularMoment](https://github.com/urish/angular-moment) module.
 - [civilframe:angular-jade](https://github.com/civilframe/meteor-angular-jade) enables the usage of JADE files in place of HTML files.
 Files ending in *.ng.jade and will be compiled to *.html.
+- [pbastowski:angular-babel](https://github.com/pbastowski/angular-meteor-babel/) empowers angular-meteor with Babel and ng-annotate all in the one package.
+Files ending in .es6 will first be transpiled by Babel and then annotated with ng-annotate.

 Feel free to make more Angular packages and add them to that list as well.